Signed in as:

 Bristol Bay is a region unlike any other.

-Representative Peltola
+Mary Peltola

 As connectivity becomes a necessity to participate in modern society, high-speed broadband infrastructure deployment is a gateway to prosperity in traditional Alaska Native villages.
 Whether for climate or sustainable economy, language revitalization or cultural revitalization, holistic approaches are necessary at a local level.